dimitriusborges/FrameworklessApi/README.md

 ## First, the disclaimer

-Since I'm migrating from embedded software development to Back-end, I'm starting a series of projects, this one here being the very first one, to learn and practice.
+Since I'm migrating from embedded software development to work with Backend full-time, I'm starting a series of projects, this one here being the very first one, to learn and practice.

 I have no compromise to keep it fully functional or to make something quasi state-of-the-art, but I do want to make everything **"right"**, i.e., with good practices.

-If anything looks "wrong" or "silly: it might be because I dunno (yet) how to make it properly or because I'm _experimenting_ to see how things unfold.
+If anything looks "wrong" or "silly", it might be because I dunno (yet) how to make it properly or because I'm _experimenting_ to see how things unfold.

 # FrameworklessApi